GenericMappingTools/gmt/doc/rst/source/events.rst

 -----------

-Reads (*x*, *y*\ [, *z*] [, *size*], *time* [, *length*] [, *label*]) data from *table* [or standard input] and plots how the symbol for each event should look for the specified time *now*.
+Reads (*x*, *y*\ [, *z*] [, *size*], *time* [, *length*] [, *label*]) data from *table* [or standard input] and plots how the symbol for each event should look for the single specified time *now*.
-The reason they may differ is that events may have different *durations* and we may wish to *accentuate* the symbol attributes in ways to draw attention to an event when it first appears and perhaps tone it down after a while to reduce clutter and focus on more recent events.
-Optionally, each symbol may have a label that can be displayed at the same time or delayed with respect to the symbol.
+The reason they may differ is that events may have different *durations* and we may wish to *accentuate* the symbol attributes in ways to draw attention to an event when it first appears, and perhaps tone it down after a while to reduce clutter and focus on more recent events.
+You may also wish for symbols to disappear completely after they reach their end time (we call this period the code), or perhaps remain visible but faded, shrunk, or darkened.
+Optionally, each symbol may have a label that can be displayed for a prescribed length of time at the same time as the symbol or delayed a bit.
 This module is typically used in conjunction with :doc:`movie` where the implicit loop over time is used to call **events** over a time-sequence and thus plot symbols as the events unfold.